unknown-gd/quakejs/cctools/README.md

 now write down all textures that are commented with "DEFAULTED".
 Those are the files you need to find and put in the texture folders of pak0.pk3

+the type

+/r_printShaders 1
+/reconnect

+Now search for any lines with a "WARNING" and info about missing textures.

 If the map uses a lot of textures/shaders the upper part of the list sometimes is not displayed in the console.
 In this case you can open the page in Firefox or Chromium developer mode (Press F12).
 Switch to the Console-Tab.
 Everything in the game's console is displayed there as well.

-## Other missing content (sounds / models)

-In order to find out what is missing start the map in your browser and open the console after joining the server by pressing

-~ or ^

-Missing content is written in bold and yellow.
+Now you have to find the missing textures and put them in a zip-file with the same folder structure as given in the "texture not found" information.

+After you have added all textures you rename the filename extension of your zip-file to .pk3 and merge it with pak100.pk3 the same way as we did with the maps.

+Sometimes there are still textures missing after this step.
+In this case simply repeat the steps until no more textures are missing.

 ## Sources for custom content and missing textures
 The Q3A demo is missing some textures and models compared with the full version (e.g. there is no Grenade Launcher and BFG10!).